flatcar-archive/flatcar-docs/os/verify-images.md

 gpg: Good signature from "Flatcar Buildbot (Official Builds) <buildbot@flatcar-linux.org>"
 ```

 The `Good signature` message indicates that the file signature is valid.
-Go launch some machines now that we've successfully verified that this Flatcar Linux image isn't corrupt, that it was authored by Kinvolk, and wasn't tampered with in transit.
+Go launch some machines now that we've successfully verified that this Flatcar Container Linux image isn't corrupt, that it was authored by Kinvolk, and wasn't tampered with in transit.